-11. Risk Assessment and Management.
-The Committee will review and discuss with management and the Auditors the Company's processes and policies on risk identification, management and assessment in all areas of the Company's business, but the Board shall continue to have overall responsibility for evaluating key business risks faced by the Company, including but not limited to data privacy, technology, information security (including data-security and back-up of information systems), competition and regulation.
-Areas of focus for the Committee shall include the Company's policies and other matters relating to the Company's investments, cash management and foreign exchange management, major financial risk exposures, the adequacy and effectiveness of the Company's information security policies and practices and the internal controls regarding information security, and the steps taken by management to monitor and mitigate or otherwise control these exposures and to identify future risks.
+12. Risk Assessment and Management.
+The Committee will review and discuss with management and the Auditors the Company's processes and policies on risk identification, management and assessment in all areas of the Company's business, but the Board shall continue to have overall responsibility for evaluating key business risks faced by the Company, including but not limited to information security, competition, and regulation.
+In exercising oversight of the Company's risk identification and management processes, the Committee may consider issues such as the Company's policies and other matters relating to the Company's investments, cash management and foreign exchange management, major financial risk exposures, the adequacy and effectiveness of the Company's information security policies and practices and the internal controls regarding information security, and the steps taken by management to monitor and mitigate or otherwise control these exposures and to identify future risks.